Revealing Character

 In light of recent events, I’ve found myself reflecting deeply on the concept of character.
 Whether in storytelling or real life, the lessons about character often overlap, revealing profound truths about human nature.
 At the heart of these lessons is the understanding that actions, more than words, serve as the ultimate test of character.

 In storytelling, we often rely on dialogue to convey a character’s thoughts and intentions.
 However, words can be unreliable.
-They can be manipulated, misinterpreted, or used to deceive.
+They can be manipulated, misinterpreted, or used to deceive (ourselves and others).
 Authors often use unreliable narrators and communication misunderstandings to weave conflict and tension into our stories.

-It’s actions that truly reveal a person’s character, especially when they are pushed to their limits.
-When faced with adversity or moral dilemmas, the choices individuals make speak volumes about who they truly are.
+But it’s performed acts, not stated intentions, that reveal a person’s true character.
+When faced with adversity or moral dilemmas, the choices individuals make speak volumes about who they are at their core.

 This principle is not just confined to the realm of fiction.
 In real life, too, actions are the true measure of character.
 I was reminded of this during my time serving on the School Board.
 People often asked me, “Doesn’t everyone on the Board want the schools to be good?”
 The simple answer was yes, but it was also misleading.
 Each member had a different definition of ‘good’ and prioritized this goal differently.